a-karma/Bogor_Workshop/DAY_1/Session1.md

 ### 1. Working from terminal and remote servers
 In this section, we will outline the procedure for connecting to our cloud server and provide you with some essential preliminary definitions.

-`OS` is short for Operating System which is the program that manages all other applications in a computer. windows, Linux and macOS are all examples of Operating SystemsUsers can interact directly with the operating system through a user interface, such as a command-line interface (CLI) or a graphical UI (GUI).
-You have
+- `OS` (short for Operating System) is the program that manages all other applications in a computer.
+Windows, Linux and macOS are all examples of Operating SystemsUsers can interact directly with the operating system through a user interface, such as a command-line interface (CLI) or a graphical UI (GUI).
+- `terminal`
+- `shell`
+- `file system`
+- `script`

 In the guide we've sent you, you've seen how to install putty (Windows users) or how to connect from terminal